 Crispy Add-ons: Add a few Aloo Pakoras (potato fritters) or potato wafers (chips) for an irresistible crunch in every bite.

-Aloo Masala Stuffing: Give it a hearty upgrade by adding a spoonful of spiced Aloo Masala (the kind used in Aloo Sandwiches).
+Aloo Masala Stuffing: Give it a hearty upgrade by adding a spoonful of spiced Aloo Masala (the kind used in Aloo Toast).
 Layer it along with the sliced vegetables for a more filling and flavorful version.

-Nourishing Extras: Add a layer of green sprouts, sliced paneer, or grilled tofu to boost the nutrition and make this vegetable sandwich more satisfying.
+Nourishing Extras: Add a layer of green sprouts, sliced paneer, or grilled tofu to boost the nutrition and make this vegetable desi sandwich more satisfying.

 White bread is traditionally used in a classic Bombay Sandwich and gives the most authentic flavor and texture-soft, slightly sweet, and easy to press.
 It toasts beautifully and pairs well with the spicy chutney and vegetables.

-To keep it truly authentic, head to your local Indian grocery store and pick up the Sandwich bread—it’s extra soft, square-shaped, and not sweet.
-Trust me, it’s worth the trip!
+To keep it truly authentic, head to your local Indian grocery store and pick up the Sandwich bread-it's extra soft, square-shaped, and not sweet.
+Trust me, it's worth the trip!
+Pepperidge farm white sliced bread also works great in this simple Indian mixed veg sandwich recipe.

 Regular green chutney (made with cilantro and mint) is the closest substitute and works beautifully.